hillu/local-log4j-vuln-scanner/README.md

 The `--log` flag allows everythig to be written to a log file instead of stdout/stderr.

 Use the `--exclude` flag to exclude subdirectories from being scanned.
 Can be used multiple times.

+The `--scan-network` flag tells the scanner to search network filesystems (disabled by default).
+This has not been implemented for Windows.

 If class files indicating one of the vulnerabilities are found, messages like the following are printed to standard output: